vladimirs-git/cisco-acl/README.md

             addrgroup NAME      cnx         Network object group

     platform       "ios"    Supported platforms: "ios", "cnx".
-By default: "ios". note                    Object description (used only in object).
+By default: "ios". note                    Object description (can be used for ACEs sorting).

 ### Example